 05 Mar MIAMI: BUILT TO BEAT THE ODDS

-Editor’s note: This op-ed by Foundation President and CEO Javier Alberto Soto originally ran in the Miami Herald on March 2, celebrating the Foundation’s 50th anniversary year.
+Editor’s note: This op-ed by Foundation President and CEO Javier Alberto Soto originally ran in the Miami Herald on March 2, 2018, celebrating the close of the Foundation’s 50th anniversary year.

 “It may seem strange to you, but it is the dream of my life to see this wilderness turned into a prosperous country.”

 Julia Tuttle spoke those words as she surveyed the humid, swampy, backwoods outcropping that became the city she helped found.
 There was no way to prove that this corner of Florida could become the global metropolis we live in today, but she had the vision.
 She knew that against all odds, it was in this place’s DNA to flourish, so she, along with Mary Brickell, Henry Flagler and countless others, placed big bets on it.
 The result was Miami: diverse, thriving and even with our challenges, boldly establishing itself on the global stage.